.

-Jody "KingSnake" Page, the PedalSnake inventor, always trys to get the most out of the NAMM show.
+Jody "KingSnake" Page, the PedalSnake inventor, always tries to get the most out of the NAMM show.

-Always an adventure...some stars, new friends, old friends, and fun (mostly fun).
+Always an adventure...some stars, new friends, old friends, and fun (mostly).

 And more...a pre-show play day was spent in and around Malibu, with a major hike up the 1300 foot summit at Mugu Peak (north of Malibu on the Pacific Coast Highway).